JSharp0127/SDEV-Final-Project/README.md

 # SDEV-Final-Project
 My final project for SDEV 140.

-A general use character creator for Dungeons and Dragons
+A general use character creator for Dungeons and Dragons.

-A work in progress of a character creator for 5e Dungeons and Dragons.
-General character creation for beginner players or players wanting a quick made character.

-Goal: Allow a player to enter basic information to allow them to have a usable character to begin playing in a timely manner.
+This application allow the user to create a player character with minimalinputs and ease.
+The characters are built using the SRD base rules.
+A character of any of the base classes and races can be made up to level 3.

 Less creation time, more play time.